-There are currently five national Digital Mobile licensees in Nigeria; Airtel Nigeria, Etisalat, Glo Mobile, Mtel, and MTN Nigeria.
-In addition to two licensed National Carriers, there are several service providers offering fixed telephone services, including Fixed Wireless Access (FWA) and CDMA-based fixed and mobile service providers.

-The scale and growth of the Nigerian communications sector, since market liberalisation, makes this Auction a unique investment opportunity.
-Nigeria is the most populous nation in Africa with a population of over 168.8 million people and has grown at an average rate of approximately 2.3% each year from 20001.
-The country has a young demographic index, with 60% of the population under the age of 202.
+There are currently five National Digital Mobile licensees in Nigeria; Airtel Networks Nigeria Limited (Airtel), Emerging Markets Telecommunications Services Limited (Etisalat), Glo Mobile Limited (Glo), Nigerian Mobile Telecommunications Limited (Mtel), and MTN Nigeria Limited (MTN).
+In addition to two licensed National Carriers, there are several service providers offering Wireless Broadband Services based on LTE and UMTS technologies.
+Furthermore, there are a couple of other Operators offering fixed telephony services, including Fixed Wireless Access (FWA) and CDMA-based fixed and mobile services.
+The growth of the Nigerian Telecommunications sector, since liberalisation, makes this Auction a unique investment opportunity.
+Nigeria is the most populous nation in Africa with a population of over 168.8 million people and has grown at an average rate of approximately 2.3% each year from 2000.
+The country has a young demographic index, with 60% of the population under the age of 20.

-Growth in the sector has been spectacular with mobile penetration up from less than 1% in 2001 to over 85% in June 20133.
-In addition, Internet penetration grew from 3% in 2004 to about 32% in 20123 and broadband penetration stood at 6.1% in 2012 from the Nigerian Broadband Plan.
+Growth in the sector has been spectacular with mobile penetration up from less than 1% in 2001 to over 94% in June 2014.
+In addition, Internet penetration grew from 3% in 2004 to about 32% in 2012 and broadband penetration stood at 6.1% in 2012.

-A key factor in this growth has been attributed to the liberalisation and competition policies of the Commission.
+A key factor in this growth has been attributed to the liberalisation Policies of Government and competition initiatives of the Commission.

-2.3 2.3 GHz SPECTRUM AVAILABILITY
+2.3 2.6 GHz SPECTRUM AVAILABILITY